lilybarberou/lilybarberou/README.md

 ### 📌&nbsp; About Me

 💡&nbsp; I like to explore new technologies, and learn new things.
 I also like to develop and design websites.\
-🎓&nbsp; I'm currently studying Web Development / Design at the IUT from Mulhouse, France.\
 💻&nbsp; In my free time, I try to expand my knowledge through the creation of multiple projects.\
 💬&nbsp; Feel free to contact me for consulting, helping, or just for some interesting discussion.\
 ✉️&nbsp; You can shoot me an email [here](mailto:lily.barberou@gmail.com) !
 I'll try to respond as soon as I can.